CSC207-UofT/course-project-group-048/progress_report.md

 ### Open Questions
 There are still a lot of undecided features we might implement in our app.
 For example we had initially planned to have a Digital Recognition feature that would help the user to click photos of food items to get information on its nutritional value and whether that item could be incorporated into their food plan.

-Although it seems to be a promising feature we still haven't given enough thought on how we would implement this and whether or not it would be feasible in the given time frame.
+Although it seems to be a promising feature, we still haven't given enough thought on how we would implement this and whether or not it would be feasible in the given time frame.

 Our main questions are:
 1. What is the best way to store data for the app?
 The ``LoginSystem`` class must store credentials and data for each user that signs up for the app. ``FoodItems`` must store many instances of ``FoodItem``.